vtex/react-hook-form-jsonschema/README.md

 ##### Description

-This hook works a little different than the others.
-This hook will return an array of where each of it's elements corresponds to the return type of one of the others hook.
+This hook works a little differently than the others.
+This hook will return an array of which each of its elements corresponds to the return type of one of the other hooks.

 ##### Parameters: